khofstadter/OpenBCI-SuperCollider/README.md

 ## overview

 * Cyton, CytonDaisy, Ganglion - use these SuperCollider classes if you connect to your board via bluetooth serial (the dongle).
-Maximum sample rate is 250Hz.
+Maximum sample rate is 250Hz (Cyton) and 200Hz (Ganglion).

 ## troubleshooting